Glen Etive is definitively one of the most beautiful roads in Scotland.

-If you want one of the best roads off the beaten track in Scotland, this is it!
+If you want one of the best roads in Scotland, this is it!

-And for James Bond fans, Glen Etive was included in the Skyfall filming locations...
+And for the James Bond fans, it was where one of the legendary Skyfall scenes was filmed.

 Many photos after the information to help you plan your drive!